ragnariock/waldo/README.md

 1. [How RetinaNet Fixes The Shortcomings Of SSD With Focal Loss](https://www.analyticsindiamag.com/what-is-retinanet-ssd-focal-loss/)
 2. [The intuition behind RetinaNet](https://medium.com/@14prakash/the-intuition-behind-retinanet-eb636755607d)

+## Classes

+The model was trained on two classes, gun and knife.
+Due to poor performance on the knife class, it has been disabled from detection  until a better dataset can be found.
+However, this can be enabled by making a small change to the detector file.

+Perfomance (AP):
+* Gun: 0.85
+* Knife: 0.30

+Note: Performance was measured on images (not videos).

+## File Formats
+The following extensions are allowed:
+* images: jpg, jpeg, png, tif, tiff
+* videos: avi, flv, mp4, mov, wmv, mkv

+Note: Even if the input file can't be displayed, the output file should (as it will have been converted to jpeg/mp4).

 ## Installation
 1. Clone app folder.
 2. Copy [model](https://github.com/luisra/waldo/blob/master/model/model50.h5) into app folder.